Let us help you with all your conveyancing needs today.

 Surcharge purchaser duty is calculated on the dutiable value and is paid in addition to the transfer duty payable on the acquisition of residential-related property.

-Refer to Surcharge purchaser duty for more information.
+Refer to Surcharge purchaser duty for individuals | Revenue NSW for more information.

 CERTIFICATES OF TITLES for property in NSW